TrueNAS AppsTrueNAS Apps: Tutorials

 Mounting an SMB Share

-The TrueNAS Syncthing Enterprise app includes the option to mount an SMB share inside the container pod.
-This allows data synchronization between the share and the app.
+The TrueNAS Syncthing Enterprise app includes the option to mount an SMB share inside the container pod and to migrate data from some other NAS to TrueNAS.

-Set Type an SMB/CIFS Share (Mounts a persistent volume claim to a SMB share) to use when migrating third-party data using Syncthing.
+Set Type an SMB/CIFS Share (Mounts a volume to a SMB share) to add an SMB share storage volume.

 Select Read Only to make the storage volume read only.